executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 ```

 - Bryce: Presumably, P1054-style helper functions would also be added to ease construction of receivers.
 - Bryce: This would mean that `(bulk_)then_execute` could no longer be passed a regular `Callable` (a lambda, etc).
-When combined with ask #3, this would mean ALL execution function swould no longer be passed a regular `Callable`.
+When combined with Ask 3, this would mean ALL execution function swould no longer be passed a regular `Callable`.
 - Bryce: I don't understand how this is needed for exception propagation.
 It just moves the burden out of the executor, to the receiver or the user of the executor.
 - Lee: The error method should only be required if it's used.
 - Kirk: I think it should always be required.